zgoodwin/skin_dev_rna_seq/README.md

 * **./data/all_diffexp_genes.csv -** List of differentially expressed genes (relative to wt) for all time points.

-For each of the 5 time points, `genotype_analysis_script.R` prints out a table of differential gene expression values (log2-fold change) for each EDC gene.
-The ./data/data_formats.md file contains definitions for each column of this table.
+For each of the 5 time points, `differentialExpression.R` prints out a table of differential gene expression values (log2-fold change) for each EDC gene.
+The format of the output file is as follows:

+1. **logFC -**  Average log-fold change in expression for the test group (heterozygote or mutant) versus the controls (wild type).
+3. **AveExpr -**  Average expression level for the gene across all samples.
+4. **F -**  F-statistic.
+5. **P.Value -**  Raw P-value.
+6. **adj.P.Val -**  FDR-corrected P-value.
+8. **ExperimentName -**  Name of the experiment.
+In this case, it's the timepoint and the genotype of the mouse.

 ## Plot info

-The ./plots/ directory contains diagnostic plots drawn by the genotype_analysis_script program.
+The ./plots/ directory contains diagnostic plots drawn by the `differentialExpression.R` program.
 Below are some brief descriptions on how to interpret them.
 More information can be found on the [limma voom](https://bioconductor.org/packages/release/bioc/vignettes/limma/inst/doc/usersguide.pdf) documentation.

-* **./plots/mds_plots.pdf -** Diplays the mulidimensional scaling (MDS) for each time point.
+* **./plots/mds_plots.pdf -** Diplays the mulidimensional scaling (MDS) for a given time point.
 * **./plots/mean_var_plots.pdf -** Plots the gene expression couns versus the variance in gene exprssion counts for each gene (the curve should look like a sideways "S")
 * **./plots/weight_plots.pdf -** Quality weights for each of the experiments.
 The lower the weight, the lower the sample quality.

-To plot expression levels for your favorite gene in the hom mice \(relative to wild type\) for each of the five developmental time points, you can use the goi\_vs\_time script.
+To plot expression levels for your favorite gene in the hom mice \(relative to wild type\) for each of the five developmental time points, you can use the `genesVsTime.R` script.

-## To do's:

-- [x] Finish script to plot gene of interest versus developmental time point.
-- [x] Add plots
-- [x] Re-organize code
-- [ ] Fix plot label ordering